omicscodeathon/denguedrug/README.md

 **Step 1: Identification of Dengue Virus inhibitors database for ML training**

-The ligand database was obtained from PubChem [(BioAssay ID: 651640)](https://pubchem.ncbi.nlm.nih.gov/bioassay/651640).
-The ligand database was experimentally generated using (_in vivo_) DENV2 CPE-Based HTS Measured in Cell-Based and Microorganism Combination System method by the [Broad Institute](http://www.broadinstitute.org/).
+<p align="justify">The ligand database was obtained from PubChem [(BioAssay ID: 651640)](https://pubchem.ncbi.nlm.nih.gov/bioassay/651640).
+The ligand database was experimentally generated using (<i>in vivo</i>) DENV2 CPE-Based HTS Measured in Cell-Based and Microorganism Combination System method by the [Broad Institute](http://www.broadinstitute.org/).
 A total of 347,136 compounds were analyzed for their Dengue Virus inhibition and 5,946 actives and 324,845 non-actives were identified.
-A active is represented as a compound that can exhibit an ATP activity level above 20% at 10 $\mu M$.
+A active is represented as a compound that can exhibit an ATP activity level above 20% at 10 $\mu M$.</p>

 **Step 2: Preprocessing**